louisboilard/.config/README.md

 navigation.
 Use leader-enter to open\close the toggle terminal.

+See init.vim for config as it's quite involved and has many options.

 ## Tmux

 Includes mouse scrolling.
 Default prefix is remapped to C-a as opposed to the default C-b.